geochasm/DRCOG_Buildings/workflow.md

 Watch out for situations where something that isn't a building may have been traced as one.
 Do not import these "not a building" buildings.
 Common cases include:
 * Parked tractor trailers getting traced as sheds.
 * Boats, sandboxes or garden boxes in yards getting traced as sheds or garages.
+* Buildings that were traced during construction, and have the type `building=foundation/ruin` which is not a valid OSM building type.
+   * If the building exists in the imagery, change the building type to `building=house` or whatever building type is appropriate for the structure.
+   * Check the height tag.
+If you see `height=0`, then either update the height information if you can determine it through other imagery, or simply delete the `height` tag.

 ### Duplicate Addresses